Analysis | It wasn’t just the Proud Boys: Trump refused to dissuade supporters from a violent response to the election

 Wallace asked what he meant by that.

-“I'll tell you what means, it means you have a fraudulent election,” Trump said.
+“I’ll tell you what means: It means you have a fraudulent election,” Trump said.

 As he had earlier in the debate, Trump riffed in shorthand about various perceived offenses against a fair electoral process.
 One of his tics is that his anecdotes get worn down to core summaries through repeated use, meaning that he'll drop references to “what happened in Manhattan” and “what happened in New Jersey” and expect his audience to know what he meant.
 (In this case, that the winner of a congressional election in New York was declared only after an extended count and that a local race in Paterson may have been marred by fraudulent ballots.)

 That “wastepaper basket” story was a reference to an odd incident last week in which Trump announced information about a Department of Justice investigation after being briefed on it by Attorney General William P. Barr.
 In total, nine ballots appear to have been improperly discarded, perhaps intentionally.
-Seven were for Trump, something first reported in a Justice Department press release — not necessarily a surprise in a county Trump won by 20 points.
+Seven were for Trump, something first reported in a Justice Department news release — not necessarily a surprise in a county that Trump won by 20 points.

 To Trump, this is a sign of Democrats “cheating.”
-His bar in that regard is low; earlier, he'd suggested that Democratic states were changing the rules to hurt him.
+His bar in that regard is low; earlier, he had suggested that Democratic states were changing the rules to hurt him.

 “It's a rigged election,” he said.

 This is a remarkable claim from a sitting president.
-Voting is a local act, which the president can't directly affect (which is probably for the best).
-But it is still the case that if Trump sincerely thought that the election was being rigged he could use the levers of power at his disposal to root out bad actors and criminal acts.
-But, in fact, the director of the FBI sees no such pattern — understandably, since there's no evidence of historic or current voter fraud efforts at any significant scale.
+Voting is a local act, which the president can’t directly affect (which is probably for the best).
+But it is still the case that if Trump sincerely thought that the election were being rigged, he could use the levers of power at his disposal to root out bad actors and criminal acts.
+But, in fact, the director of the FBI sees no such pattern — understandably, as there’s no evidence of historic or current voter fraud efforts at any significant scale.

 Notice the throughline here.
 Trump declines to call on his supporters to peaceably wait for votes to be counted, instead saying that he himself will accept only an untainted result — and that the result will necessarily be tainted.
-Trump’s line about the Proud Boys “standing by” will be excused as a misinterpretation of his intent, something Trump’s son has already argued.
-His demand that his supporters police polling places and that they consider results necessarily suspect is far less murky, a much broader and potentially more problematic position.
+Trump’s line about the Proud Boys “standing by” will be excused as a misinterpretation of his intent, something Trump’s son Donald Jr. has already argued.
+The president’s demand that his supporters police polling places and that they consider results necessarily suspect is far less murky, a much broader and potentially more problematic position.
 The Proud Boys probably number in the hundreds.
 His most fervent base of support numbers in the millions.

 It may be the case that Trump simply wants to be able, for the rest of his life, to say that he lost in 2020 only because of fraud that was never proved.
 This is the rhetoric he uses about having lost the popular vote in 2016, after all.
 But even if that is the case, even if he’s only trying to undermine confidence in the election to protect his own confidence in himself, the damage could be significant.
 It may manifest in declining trust in American democracy itself or, more acutely, in precisely the sorts of violence and unrest that Wallace wanted Trump to pre-condemn.